spolivin/rearden/README.md

 pip install rearden
 ```

-The dependencies are automatically downloaded when executing the above command or can be installed manually using:
+The dependencies are automatically downloaded when executing the above command or can be installed manually using (after cloning the repo):

 ```
 pip install -r requirements.txt